Perfect fifth interval

 A perfect fifth C to G on the keyboard.

-Listen to perfect fifth interval (C-G):
+Listen to the perfect fifth interval (C-G):

 This interval is the same that constitutes the 5th chord.
 For example, C5 with the notes C and G or D5 with the notes D and F#.